vegaprotocol/specs/protocol/0069-VCBS-validators_chosen_by_stake.md

 Tendermint validators missing signature test 3 (<a name="0069-VCBS-050" href="#0069-VCBS-050">0069-VCBS-050</a>):

-- Setup a network with 4 Tendermint validators with self-delegation and number of Tendermint validators net param set to 5.
+- Setup a network with 4 Tendermint validators with self-delegation and number of Tendermint validators network parameter set to 5.
-- **Additional setup:** ensure that the network parameter network.validators.multisig.numberOfSigners is set to 4.
+- **Additional setup:** ensure that the network parameter `network.validators.multisig.numberOfSigners`is set to 4.
 - Delegate 10000 to the existing validators (can be self or party delegation)
 - Announce a new node and self-delegate to it 1000 tokens.
 - Do not wait for the performance of the node to improve, we actually want for this test the performance score to be as low as possible.